Skip to main content

 If you have sportswear you no longer need, ReRunClothing take donations, or you can donate to charity shops.

-Our article on upcycling, repairing and donating clothing gives more ideas and tips.
+Our article on upcycling, repairing and donating clothing gives more ideas and tips on upcycling, recycling and repairing clothes.

 Three cyclists sitting together, two in adapted wheelchair bikes